arcaraynier/arcarayn/README.md

 This is ongoing section.
 Creating a project
 Motivated.
-Lets begin a new Journey
+Lets begin a new Journey love the
 Be productive

 and carpe diem